How Mindfulness Builds a Strong Foundation for Holistic Wellness

 Actionable Tip

 Start by dedicating a few minutes each day to a mindfulness practice.
 Sit quietly, close your eyes, and notice your breath.
 This simple exercise can train you to become more present, even in the busiest moments of your day.
+I like to do this before eating, because it helps my nervous system shift into a peaceful digestion-ready state.

 Awareness: Seeing Things as They Are